stashapp/Stash-Docs/docs/guides/backup-and-restore-database.md

 ??? info "WAL mode"
     Learn more about `WAL` mode in SQLite [here](https://sqlite.org/wal.html){:target="_blank"}.

-The **Backup** or **Download Backup** tasks are the proper way to create a backup file.
+The **Backup** task is the proper way to create a backup file.

 1. Go to :fontawesome-solid-gear: **Settings** > **System**.
 2. Under the Application Paths heading, scroll down to **Backup directory path**.
 3. Set the directory to store your backups.
 4. Go to :fontawesome-solid-gear: **Settings** > **Tasks**.
-5. Under the Backup heading, you will find two tasks.
+5. Under the Backup heading, you will find the **Backup** task.
-6. Select either the **Backup** or **Download backup** task.
+6. Select the **Backup...** task.

-### Backing up blobs

-If you have binary data stored outside the database file, you need to back it up independently.
-This can be done by copying the relevant folder.

-1. Go to :fontawesome-solid-gear: **Settings** > **System**.
-2. Under the Database heading, look for **Binary data storage type**.
-3. If it's set to `Filesystem`, look below for **Binary data path**.
-This is the directory where your blobs are stored.
+7. Select **Destination** and method:
-4. Use your file browser to copy the entire directory to your backup location.
+    - To your backup directory: This will save the backup file to the directory you set in step 3.
+    - Download backup file: This will prompt you to download the backup file directly to your computer.
+8. You can optionally include blobs in your backup by checking the **Include blobs in backup** option.
+This will include the binary data in the backup file, which can be useful if you want to have a single file for backup and restore.
+However, keep in mind that this will make the backup file larger and may take more time to create.
+9. Click **Backup** to start the backup process.

 ## Restore